blues/app-accelerators/88-reefer-trailer-cold-chain-door-event-monitor/README.md

 **Device-side responsibilities.** The onboard Cygnet STM32 host on the [Notecarrier CX](https://dev.blues.io/datasheets/notecarrier-datasheet/notecarrier-cx-v1-3/) reads both DS18B20 probes and the door pin every 60 s, evaluates threshold rules locally, and manages its own sleep between samples using [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn).
 Notes travel from the host to the Notecard over I²C.
 Because the host MCU is powered off between samples by `card.attn`, state (temperature accumulation, door open/close timestamp, alert deduplication epoch) is serialized into Notecard flash via `NotePayloadSaveAndSleep` and restored on each wake via `NotePayloadRetrieveAfterSleep`.

-**Notecard responsibilities.** The Notecard for Skylo stores [Notes](https://dev.blues.io/api-reference/glossary/#note) locally in its on-device queue, establishes the cellular or satellite session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 min), and flushes enqueued alert notes immediately when the host issues a [`hub.sync`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-sync) request via whatever network is available.
+**Notecard responsibilities.** The Notecard for Skylo stores [Notes](https://dev.blues.io/api-reference/glossary/#note) locally in its on-device queue, runs the WiFi → cellular → NTN fallback policy configured at first boot via [`card.transport`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-transport) (`method:"wifi-cell-ntn"`), establishes a session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 min), and flushes enqueued alert notes immediately when the host issues a [`hub.sync`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-sync) request via whatever network is available.
 The Notecard also handles [environment-variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) distribution so operators can retune thresholds without a reflash.
 The Notecard for Skylo has an integrated GNSS radio; this firmware configures it in [`card.location.mode`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-location-mode) `periodic` mode (600-second interval; per the API docs, `periodic` mode samples location only when the Notecard detects motion) so every `trailer_alert.qo` carries the last known latitude and longitude — geo-stamping each door event and temperature excursion to answer "where was this trailer when the alert fired?"

 **Notehub responsibilities.** [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) terminates both cellular and satellite sessions, stores every event, and applies project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
 Alerts, per-sample logs, and summaries land in separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile) so they can be fanned out to different downstream destinations at different urgencies — immediate dispatch alerts to a TMS or on-call channel, per-sample logs and hourly summaries to a long-term cold-chain compliance store.
 Alert events always appear in `trailer_alert.qo` regardless of which radio carried them; the compact+port encoding is compatible with both cellular and NTN transports, and Notehub session metadata attached to each received event identifies the transport used.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) let you group trailers by lane, customer, or cargo type and push fleet-specific threshold overrides without touching individual device configs.